This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 View On Amazon

-- Adjustable tension screw for customization
+- Adjustable tension screw for customized cutting action

 4. Hisuper 45 Inch Sewing Embroidery Scissors with Sheath